-Robusta coffee is the second most popular coffee in the world after Arabica.
+Robusta Coffee is the second most popular coffee in the world after Arabica.
 It is made from the beans of the Coffea canephora plant, native to Africa, particularly central and western sub-Saharan Africa.
 It is still cultivated for commercial purposes in Africa, particularly in Uganda, Tanzania, and Cote d’Ivoire.
 But production has expanded all over the world.
 The biggest producer of Robusta is Vietnam, followed by Brazil and Indonesia.
 As the second most popular coffee, Robusta accounts for up to 40% of the world’s coffee production, while Arabica accounts for the remaining 60% of the world’s coffee production.
 Robusta is used mostly in instant coffee, espresso, and as a filler in certain blends of ground coffee.
+See why Arne Preuss recommends using these advanced espresso machine

 Growing Robusta coffee is fairly easy.
 Robusta thrives in a tropical climate and can be cultivated at elevations as low as sea level.
 Being hardy coffee plants that can grow well at any altitude, Robusta coffee could be the main key to sustainable coffee production in the future.
 Because the coffee plants are resilient and more resistant to pests due to its high level of caffeine, they produce more finished products per acre and require relatively low production cost.
 Robusta coffee is also a more environmentally friendly crop that requires less or no pesticides.
 Robusta coffee plants also mature faster than its arabica counterpart, allowing farmers to produce it more quickly to meet global demands.
 When growing in the wild, the coffee plant may rise to heights of 30 feet or more under prime growing conditions.
 However, farmers who focus on growing Robusta coffee, the plants are kept at about half that height to ensure the harvest is efficient.